nexiality/documentation/tipsandtricks/TargetedData-Plan.md

 - when datasheet(s) is/are specified in a test plan, the convention of "auto-matching" of test scenario against datasheet will suspend.
 This means that the specified datasheet will be loaded for all the test scenarios of the corresponding script.
+- using this technique, one can think of a data overridding strategy where the data of a "higher" environment overrides those of the "lower" ones.
+For example, `#default,DEV,QA,UAT,PROD` - would mean the data in `PROD` overrides those in `UAT`, the data in `UAT` overrides those in `QA`, and so on.

 #### Case #4: Running the same execution with customized data file location
 Running the same execution, except that the second script will use `C:\CustomerA\data.xlsx` as data file, which is